kgn/CodingConventions/README.md

 # References

-Many of the Objective-C guides are from the [New York Times: Objective-C Style Guide](https://github.com/NYTimes/objective-c-style-guide), much of the text is straight up copied because they did such a great job with it!
+Many of the Objective-C guides are from the [New York Times: Objective-C Style Guide](https://github.com/NYTimes/objective-c-style-guide) & [Sam Soffes: Objective-C Coding Convention and Best Practices](https://gist.github.com/soffes/812796), much of the text is straight up copied because they did such a great job with it!